 2. Hiring A Car

 Given taking a road trip in Ireland is a popular tourist thing to do you’ll find all the popular car hire companies in Dublin, Belfast and around depending on where you plan to start your trip.
-I booked my trip with Argus Car Hire which are sort of like Expedia, just for car hire companies.
+I booked my trip with a Dodge Car Dealership, which are sort of like Expedia, just for car hire companies.
 They’ll query all the providers and come back to you with an option to suit your trip.

 When booking your car there are a few suggestions I’d like to offer to make sure you get the most out of your money.